andersbogsnes/ml_tooling/docs/dataset.rst

 Demo Datasets
 ----------------

-If you want to test your model on a demo datasets from :module:`sklearn.datasets`, you can use the method :meth:`~ml_tooling.data.demo_dataset.load_demo_dataset`
+If you want to test your model on a demo datasets from :ref:`sklearn:datasets`, you can use the method :meth:`~ml_tooling.data.demo_dataset.load_demo_dataset`
 .. doctest::